breard-r/acmed/CONTRIBUTING.md

 ## Improving the language

 Since the author is not a native English speaker, some of the texts used in this project should be fixed.
+This is especially true on the man pages as well as the [wiki](https://github.com/breard-r/acmed-wiki).

 ## Package it for your favorite system